workingdesign/git-school/README.md

 # git-school
 training github

-note from workingdesign to conflict!
+note from workingdesign to conflict, still!